matteo23nanni/Object-detection/README.md

-# Object-detection
+# Object Detection

-The current project contains a series of libraries in pure C language used for object detection.
+This project includes a set of libraries written in **pure C** for performing object detection.
-The project was made and tested on low resources devices like ESP32 boards.
+It has been developed and tested on **resource-constrained devices** such as ESP32 boards.
-It offers a light solution with no AI involved suitable for embedded systems.
+The project provides a **lightweight, non-AI-based** solution that is suitable for embedded systems.

-Below is short explanation of remaining files in the project folder.
+---

+## Project Structure

+´´´
 ├── main
 │   └── main.c
 ├── libraries